Mohamedfaroouk/widget_to_marker/README.md

 ## Features

-this package allow you to use .toBitmapDescriptor() function on widget to covert it to a BitmapDescriptor to use it as a marker icon !
+this package allow you to use .toBitmapDescriptor() function on widget to Convert it to use it as a marker icon !
 # Getting started
 ## Add dependency